quylab/quylab/README.md

 ## Inside:

-The main website is created using Next.JS with React + TypeScript and modern HTML/CSS!
+The main website is created using Next.JS with React.JS + TypeScript and modern HTML/CSS!

 For specific examples: